Vagina: Gross anatomy

 The human vagina is an elastic, muscular canal that extends from the vulva to the cervix.
 The opening of the vagina lies in the urogenital triangle.
 The urogenital triangle is the front triangle of the perineum and also consists of the urethral opening and associated parts of the external genitalia.
 The vaginal canal travels upwards and backwards, between the urethra at the front, and the rectum at the back.
 Near the upper vagina, the cervix protrudes into the vagina on its front surface at approximately a 90 degree angle.
 The vaginal and urethral openings are protected by the labia.

 When not sexually aroused, the vagina is a collapsed tube, with the front and back walls placed together.
 The lateral walls, especially their middle area, are relatively more rigid.
 Because of this, the collapsed vagina has an H-shaped cross section.
 Behind, the upper vagina is separated from the rectum by the recto-uterine pouch, the middle vagina by loose connective tissue, and the lower vagina by the perineal body.
 Where the vaginal lumen surrounds the cervix of the uterus, it is divided into four continuous regions (vaginal fornices); these are the anterior, posterior, right lateral, and left lateral fornices.
 The posterior fornix is deeper than the anterior fornix.

 Supporting the vagina are its upper, middle, and lower third muscles and ligaments.
 The upper third are the levator ani muscles, and the transcervical, pubocervical, and sacrocervical ligaments.
 It is supported by the upper portions of the cardinal ligaments and the parametrium.
 The middle third of the vagina involves the urogenital diaphragm.
 It is supported by the levator ani muscles and the lower portion of the cardinal ligaments.
 The lower third is supported by the perineal body, or the urogenital and pelvic diaphragms.
 The lower third may also be described as being supported by the perineal body and the pubovaginal part of the levator ani muscle.

 Vaginal opening and hymen

-The vaginal opening is at the posterior end of the vulval vestibule, behind the urethral opening.
-The opening to the vagina is normally obscured by the labia minora (vaginal lips), but may be exposed after vaginal delivery.
+The vaginal opening (also known as the vaginal introitus and the Latin ostium vaginae) is at the posterior end of the vulval vestibule, behind the urethral opening.
+The term introitus is more technically correct than "opening", since the vagina is usually collapsed, with the opening closed.
+The opening to the vagina is normally obscured by the labia minora (inner lips), but may be exposed after vaginal delivery.

 The hymen is a thin layer of mucosal tissue that surrounds or partially covers the vaginal opening.
-The effects of intercourse and childbirth on the hymen are variable.
+The effects of intercourse and childbirth on the hymen vary.
 Where it is broken, it may completely disappear or remnants known as carunculae myrtiformes may persist.
 Otherwise, being very elastic, it may return to its normal position.
 Additionally, the hymen may be lacerated by disease, injury, medical examination, masturbation or physical exercise.
 For these reasons, virginity cannot be definitively determined by examining the hymen.